Article may contain sponsored links

 Travel

-Four Incredible Dual-Destination Trips for 2022
+Four Incredible Dual-Destination Trips

 While there’s nothing like having the best of both worlds, that’s not always easy to come by.
 You might have decided to take that well-deserved break with your life partner, new partner, or best friend, but then what?
 One of you might want to chill out on a tropical beach, while the other is up for finding the Big Five on a safari.
 Even if you’re going it alone (in which case, great decision - solo travel is one of life’s great adventures), you might be mulling those same destination dilemmas.
 Beach versus bush.
 City centre boutique versus rural retreat.